This article was updated June 30, 2022.

 Sightseeing & Activities in San Juan

 Barcardi Distillery – you can’t miss a trip to the Barcadi Distillery to take a tour of the famous rum-making facility.
-Tours of the distillery cost $75 and include a traditional rum tasting tour or a mixology style experience where you learn to make mojitos and piña coladas.
-The experience is a bit touristy but the price includes at least 4 separate drinks/cocktails so if you're looking to day drink with a group of friends it could be a fun activity.
-You can easily reach the distillery by ferry (the most economical route – Aqua Express #2) from Old San Juan to Cataño and then catch an Uber or a taxi to the distillery.
+Tours of the distillery include a traditional rum tasting tour or a mixology style experience where you learn to make mojitos and piña coladas.
+This tour includes transportation from San Juan, but you can easily reach the distillery by ferry (the most economical route – Aqua Express #2) from Old San Juan to Cataño and then catch an Uber or a taxi to the distillery.
 It's also possible to go the entire way by car but the ride will be more expensive as it goes around the entire bay of San Juan.
 Book tour →

 Culinary Tours – Indulge in the food pleasures of Old San Juan on a food and history tour of the fortified colonial city.
 Walk its blue cobblestone streets and taste some of the food and drinks that make Puerto Rico so inviting for foodie fans.
 Book tour →